 Finding Greener Options for Fuel Oil Heating

 Then came the home inspection.
-Everything was going smoothly until the very end when the inspector discovered a fuel oil tank buried in the front yard.
-We insisted on a pre-sale inspection which revealed that the tank was leaking, and by law the state EPA was brought in.
+Everything was going smoothly until the very end, when the inspector discovered a fuel oil tank buried in the front yard.
+We insisted on a pre-sale inspection, which revealed that the tank was leaking, and by law the state EPA was brought in.
 Fortunately, the sellers were able to take advantage of a Maryland compensation program to help offset much of the expense of having it removed and properly disposing of the contaminated soil.

-This meant that at the time of closing in late June we were without any heat in the house.
-We had decided we didn’t want the sellers to simply replace the old tank with an above ground fuel oil tank.
-Fuel oil is an increasingly expensive way to heat a home, and of course it’s not environmentally friendly.
-At this point we decided our best option was probably a conventional electric heat pump.
-Our dream was a geothermal system, but we thought it would be too cost prohibitive.
+This meant that at the time of closing in late June, we were without any heat in the house.
+We had decided we didn’t want the sellers to simply replace the old tank with an aboveground fuel oil tank.
+Fuel oil is an increasingly expensive way to heat a home, and, of course, it’s not environmentally friendly.
+At this point, we decided our best option was probably a conventional electric heat pump.
+Our dream was a geothermal system, but we thought it would be too cost-prohibitive.
 I’m happy to say we were wrong.

 How a Geothermal Heat Pump Works

-When it’s cold outside, a geothermal pump draws the heat from the ground, concentrates it, and delivers it into the home.
-In the summer, the opposite happens as warmth is pulled from the house and sunk into the cooler ground.
+When it’s cold outside, a geothermal pump draws heat from the ground, concentrates it, and delivers it into the home.
+In summer, the opposite happens, as warmth is pulled from the house and sunk into the cooler ground.
 This is accomplished by running water through a series of “ground loops,” which are basically heavy-duty coiled tubing.
 This means that about 70 percent of the energy required by a geothermal system comes from the earth itself, which in turn draws its warmth from the sun.

 Our company uses ethanol, which is more environmentally friendly and efficient than propylene glycol, and they test the system regularly to ensure there are no leaks.
-If there is a well or body of water on the property, an open system can be installed, depending on local regulations.
+If there is a well or body of water on a property, an open system can be installed, depending on local regulations.
 This type of setup uses plain water, exchanging the warmed or cooled water directly back into the well or pond as it runs.

-Due to the size of our backyard, the fact that we haven’t started any gardens or landscaping projects yet, the lower cost of horizontal loops, and the increased number of regulations and permits in Maryland for vertical ground loops and open loops, we opted for closed horizontal loops.
+Because of the size of our backyard, the fact that we haven’t started any gardens or landscaping projects yet, the lower cost of horizontal loops, and the increased number of regulations and permits in Maryland for vertical ground loops and open loops, we opted for closed horizontal loops.